srcimon/screwbox/docs/docs/core-modules/graphics/index.md

 Any other color might work but may result in some quite ugly graphics.
 This is kind of strange and will likely change in the future.

-### Drawing on top of light

-In some cases it might be necessary to draw sprites on top of the light map.
-To do so, simply set the `renderInForeground` property of your `RenderComponent`.

 ### Creating immersive light sources

 To create really immersive light sources, the combination of distinct light components might be very useful.